-Ground water seepage was not encountered in the borings at the time of drilling.
+Ground water seepage was not encountered in the test pits at the time of excavation.
 However, minor ground water seepage may be encountered within the pavement areas and grading excavations at the time of construction, especially after periods of heavy precipitation.
 Small quantities of seepage may be handled by conventional sump and pump methods of dewatering.